What data do we collect from you?

 If the data subject wishes to exercise the right to withdraw consent, they may contact our data protection officer or any other employee of the controller at any time.

 The controller collects and processes personal data of applicants for the purposes of conducting the application procedure.
 Data may be processed using electronic methods.
 This applies in particular where applicants submit their application documents to the controller electronically, e.g. by email or through an online form provided on a website.
 If the controller and the applicant enter into an employment contract, the data submitted with the application will be stored, in accordance with statutory requirements, for the purposes of carrying out administrative tasks in relation to the employment relationship.
 If the controller and the applicant do not conclude an employment contract, the application documents will automatically be deleted two months after the applicant was informed that the application was unsuccessful, unless the data erasure conflicts with other legitimate interests of the controller.
 Other legitimate interests within the meaning of this provision include, but are not limited to, the requirement to furnish evidence in proceedings under the German General Equal Treatment Act (AGG).

-If you do not agree with the storage and evaluation of this data from your visit, then you can object to the storage and use at any time by clicking the mouse.
-In this case, a so-called opt-out cookie is stored in your browser, with the result that Matomo does not collect any session data.
-Attention: If you delete your cookies, this will result in the opt-out cookie being deleted as well and possibly re-activated by you.
+If you do not agree with the storage and evaluation of this data from your visit, you can object to the storage and use of this data at any time by clicking on the mouse.
+In this case a so-called opt-out cookie will be stored in your browser, which means that Matomo does not collect any session data.
+Attention: If you delete your cookies, the opt-out cookie will also be deleted and may have to be reactivated by you.